intlify/eslint-plugin-vue-i18n/docs/started.md

       - `'path'` ...
 Determine the locale name from the path.
 In this case, the locale must be had structured with your rule on the path.
 It can be captured with the regular expression named capture.
 The resource file should only contain messages for that locale.
       - `'key'` ...
 Determine the locale name from the root key name of the file contents.
 The value of that key should only contain messages for that locale.
 Used when the resource file is in the format given to the `messages` option of the `VueI18n` constructor option.
     - `localePattern` ...
 Specifies how to determine pattern the locale for localization messages.
 This option means, when `localeKey` is `'path'`, you will need to capture the locale using a regular expression.
 You need to use the locale capture as a named capture `?<locale>`, so it’s be able to capture from the path of the locale resources.
 If you omit it, it will be captured from the resource path with the same regular expression pattern as `vue-cli-plugin-i18n`.
+  - `includeFilenameInKey` ...
+Specifies if the filename (without the extension) should be considered as part of the message keys.
+This is only valid when localeKey is set to 'path'.
+For example, the key 'title' in the file 'common.json' would be considered to have key 'common.title' if this flag is set to true.
   - Array option ...
 An array of String option and Object option.
 Useful if you have multiple locale directories.
 - `messageSyntaxVersion` (Optional) ...
 Specify the version of `vue-i18n-ex` you are using.
 If not specified, the message will be parsed twice.
 Also, some rules require this setting.